GSA-TTS/identity-site/content/_help/fraud-concerns/protect-account-from-fraud._en.md

 3. Monitor your account regularly
 	- [Sign in](https://secure.login.gov/) frequently to check for unfamiliar changes such as new email addresses or MFA methods added to your account.
-	- Check your Login.gov account History for unusual logins.
+	- Check your Login.gov account history for unusual logins.
 	- Review your linked agencies and services to ensure nothing unexpected is connected.
 	- Keep your email address and authentication methods up to date in case you lose access to them.